 Intense Heat And Chemicals

 Sheets that are exposed to high heat and chemicals can result in unsightly knots.
-Such harsh conditions can damage the fibers.
+Such harsh conditions can damage the fibres.

 Excessive Abrasion